Champlain Valley School District

 Violence in schools is not a topic any of us want to think about, but in today’s world, it would be irresponsible to not be prepared.
 At CVSD we believe the actions described above strike a good balance in protecting our school community without causing undue anxiety to our children.

-We use the Connect 5 system to inform CVSD families of important and time sensitive information.
+We use a messaging system to inform CVSD families of important and time sensitive information.
 It has come to our attention that often times families and staff will see a call coming in from the school number and rather than listen to the message they call to ask what the message is about.
 This inadvertently ties up the line for families who need to call us because of the content of the message.

 We ask that you make sure your mailbox can accept messages and that you listen to the message to see if it impacts you before you call school.
 This will allow the school line to be available to those families who truly need to contact us.